 api-key.
 If you do not pass up this API key in the

 header of each request you will receive a

 400 error from the server.

-Now that you have an API key you're ready to start creating switches!
+Now that you have an API key you're ready to start creating customers and switches!
 Click on the link below or the "Setup" link in the sidebar in order to start learning how this process might look in a real-world scenario.